 His intense energy and honest approach kept us on our toes to draw good performances out of us.
 Jerry's calm and thoughtful approach provided an even balance to the dynamic.
 He was really helpful with some big picture concepts.
 We got along great.
 The two of them were the ones behind the mixing of the Talking Head's Stop Making Sense, which was a big influence on the creation of our band.
 It was a treat to get to look inside the minds of those two and observe how they think.
 Though much of the material was previously written, having the chance to invite their outside, objective perspective was a welcome change.
 It helped us break our own mold to create something we feel is very special.

-2. What was different about recording this album than other projects?
+2. What was different about recording this album from other projects?